The Court House

 For further information please visit http://www.warwickshire-yeomanry-museum.co.uk/

 Unlocking Warwick is the name of the Court House volunteer group, helping to make the restored building a hub of community activity as it was in the past.
 The volunteers stage events in the ballroom, such as a Christmas Regency Ball and other period dances, they run free Court House Tours of the building and its surrounds during the summer, and research the town’s archives to re-enact Courtroom Dramas based on real cases.
-They also help in the Visitor Information Centre, and produce a long term “What’s On in Warwick – at a Glance” updated monthly and available on this website.
+They also help in the Visitor Information Centre, and produce a long term “What’s On in Warwick – at a Glance” updated

 If you would like to get involved, please email email@example.com or leave your details at the Visitor Information Centre.